Complaint

 Complaint Letter on Radio & TV Broadcast

 Listening to the radio and watching TV shows are some of the pastimes of people when they are at home.
 The problem is, there are times when the show presented in an immoral matter.
-To stop the show from airing, a person can submit a letter to complain about a radio or television broadcast.

 A Complaint Letter is essential to inform inappropriate shows to any TV or Radio Stations.
 If these shows present violence, sex and religion in a ridiculous matter, then people can submit letters as long as it was sent 20 days after these shows are first aired.